Solid deuterium surface degradation at ultracold neutron sources: Simulation and interpretation of experimental observations

-In order to study the effect of repeated reflections at interfaces between solid D$_2$ and vacuum the simulations were using the optical laws of reflection (R) and transmission (T) of UCN~\cite{Ignatovich1990}.
-The corresponding two probabilities P$_T$ and P$_R$ are given by
+In order to study the effect of repeated reflections at interfaces between sD$_2$ and vacuum, the simulations used the optical laws of reflection (R) and transmission (T) of UCN~\cite{Ignatovich1990}.
+The corresponding probabilities P$_T$ and P$_R$ are given by

 where $\Delta V_{F}=\pm$102\,neV is the change in Fermi potential at the interface, $E_{\bot} = m v_{\bot}^2/2$, with $v_{\bot}$ being the velocity perpendicular to the interface, the perpendicular part of the kinetic energy in vacuum or within the material before the interaction.
 These equations are valid for every energy $E_{\bot}$ below or above $\Delta V_{F}$.
-We neglected UCN losses since these are reflected only several times when passing the frost layer while the probability of loss per reflection is typically below $10^{-3}$~\cite{Bondar2017}.
+We neglected UCN losses since the UCN are only reflected a few times when passing the frost layer while the probability of loss per reflection is typically below $10^{-3}$~\cite{Bondar2017}.